Rebecca-yinyuan/RebeccaYuanYIn/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-(STILL IN PROGRESS)

-Yuan (Rebecca) Yin is a DPhil candidate at the Mathematical Institute, University of Oxford, associated with St. Hilda's College.
+Yuan (Rebecca) Yin is a DPhil candidate at the Mathematical Institute, University of Oxford.
 Her research interests falls into the area of mathematical biology.
-In her master’s project supervised by Prof. Jennifer Flegg and Prof. Barry Hughes at the University of Melbourne, she investigated multi-scale mathematical models of infectious disease and developed a framework for the bi-directional linking of the two scales (within-host and population level).
-In her DPhil project, she will develop new mathematical models of collective cell migration, focusing on the interplay between cells and the extracellular matrix, under the supervision of Prof. Ruth Baker.
+In her master’s project supervised by Prof. Jennifer Flegg and Prof. Barry Hughes at the University of Melbourne, she investigated multi-scale mathematical models of general infectious diseases.
+In her DPhil project, she will develop new mathematical models of collective cell migration under the supervision of Prof. Ruth Baker. \\
+Rebecca is interested in a variety of things, including travelling, painting, and photography.
+She also like watching videos from 'Kurzgesagt – In a Nutshell' and listening to songs by Alec Benjamin.